samarthkhurana/Pirate-Translator/README.md

 # Pirate-Translator
- This is an app made in js whihc is used to convert english into the pirate language.
+ This is an app made in js which is used to convert english into the pirate language.